Table of Contents

 With mixed-sex buds you will see plants that grow a mix of pistils and pollen sacs together, like this…

 Another common type of mixed-sex buds is the type that produces “bananas” (sometimes called “nanners”) which grow from the middle of female buds.

 Example of a “Banana” or “Nanner” growing among buds

 Bananas are rarely round and they don’t look like a normal pollen sac.
 Instead, they’re often elongated and yellow, which is where they get the nickname “banana”.
-They also often grow together in bunches that can look like a bunch of bananas.
+They may grow together in bunches that can look like a bunch of bananas.
 Occasionally they appear more lime green than yellow.

 Sometimes a banana appears lime green instead of yellow

 These can be a lot more difficult to control than actual pollen sacs, since they may start pollinating everything in the area as soon as they appear.
 A few bananas won’t do much damage, but if you have a big banana problem it may be best to harvest the plants immediately and cut your losses.
 Seeds take some time to develop, so if a plant starts herming right around harvest time, it’s less likely you’ll end up with seeds.